How Much Does Invisalign Cost?

 Invisalign patient’s pay between $3,000 and $8,000 for treatment, but the average cost of Invisalign depends on where you live, the amount of work you need, and the experience level of your provider.

 If you live in an area with a high cost of living you will pay more for your Invisalign treatment.
 It’s the same as paying higher rent or paying more for your groceries.
 If you live in an area with a lower cost of living you will typically pay less.

-Why?
-In part, because that’s just how it works.
-In big cities and towns, things cost more, but prices also vary based on provider experience.
+Why do Invisalign prices vary?
+In part, because goods and services in big cities and towns cost more, but prices also vary based on provider experience.